 This website is intended for informational purposes only, NOT for the reporting of any emergencies or crimes.
+Please check our Facebook page for updates within our community.
+Please do not call our business line with questions, as it may overwhelm our telecommunication staff.

 We, the members of the Provincetown Police Department, work in partnership with our community to provide a tranquil quality of life.
 We acknowledge the uniqueness of our town and tailor our ability to support its needs by providing traditional and non-traditional services.
 Furthermore, to uphold the citizens’ trust we foster an environment of accountability, integrity, respect, and diversity.